TreeOfSelf/PandaAntiPermanentBlockBreak/README.md

 ## Description

 This mod makes it so that breaking bedrock & end-portal frames is impossible.
 This also fixes breaking blocks with growing mushrooms, as well as fixing breaking blocks with piston glitching.
 A configuration file will be made if requested.
+The text will be adjusted to match the height of the pose the player had when the logged off, (standing, crouching, crawling, swimming).

 ## Configuring